Please note the Wednesday Greater Prairie-Chicken Viewing for 2020 is SOLD OUT

 Please note the Greater Prairie-Chicken Viewing is located in Osage County in northeast Oklahoma, and is 4 hours east of Woodward, and 1.5 hours northwest of Tulsa

-We will gather in the town of Pawhusa at 5:00 a.m. and take vans to view the birds.
-You will arrive at the lek, either in the van or in a blind, at about 5:45 am while it is still dark, but will soon hear the otherworldly booming of the chickens in the morning twilight.
+We will gather in the town of Pawhuska at about 4:30 a.m. and take vans to view the birds.
+You will arrive at the lek, either in the van or in a blind, at about 5:30 am while it is still dark, but you will soon hear the otherworldly booming of the chickens in the morning twilight.
 You will stay in the blinds until the birds begin to disperse at about 9:00 am.

-A few things to keep in mind if using a blind: Dress warmly, the temperatures can be around 40°F. You will be in the blinds for about 3 hours and cannot leave without disturbing the birds.
+A few things to keep in mind if we are able to use a blind: Dress warmly, the temperatures can be around 40°F. You will be in the blinds for about 3 hours and cannot leave without disturbing the birds.
 Be prepared to sit quietly on a camp-type chair without access to a restroom.
 Young children will have trouble sitting quietly for that length of time, so the minimum age is 12 years.
-After leaving the blinds we’ll spend the rest of the day birding on the TGPP until about 12:30m when we will have a catered lunch at the preserve headquarters.
+After leaving the van viewing area or blinds we’ll spend the rest of the day birding on the TGPP until about 12:30m when we will have a catered lunch at the preserve headquarters.
 The vans will return to Pawhuska and you will then proceed on your own to Woodward (assuming you are partaking in other festival events).
 Difficulty: 1

-Please register early - We can only accommodate a maximum of 20 participants.
+Please register early - We can only accommodate a maximum of 12 participants.